 Mo is a doctor of psychology working at The Juniper Center.
-It is a great place, owned by a phenomenal business woman, and the first LGBT private practice in Chicago.
+It is a great place, owned by a phenomenal business woman, and one of the first LGBT private practices in Chicago.
 Mo specializes in LGBTQIA+ issues, severe mental trauma, substance abuse, and eating disorders.
 They give client-centered therapy, which entails a collaborative approach to therapy to find what is most helpful and rewarding for their clients as their clients explore their inner selves.
 Many of their clients are teenagers or young adults.
 That Mo is a younger mental health therapist – they became a doctor of psychology by the age of 30 – really helps them to connect with their clients.
 They are normally booked tight.

 Mental health therapy is an essential service, and when the pandemic hit, the therapeutic community didn’t want to stop providing in-person sessions as many clients found the office a much safer place to talk about their issues than home.
 Since Mo had a lot of trauma cases, Mo tried to ride it out and was one of the last ones to stay on site.
 On March 16th, though, all the therapists were told to stop working from the office.